aj28293/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE

----
+Lists and Tuples are the same except that tuples are immutable.
+Lists are a series of objects that can be used for keys in a dictionary.
+Given a dictionary is mutable, the keys should be mutable which would require a list not a tuple.

 ### Q2.
 Lists &amp; Sets

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE

----
+Sets are lists with only unique values (no duplicates) and unordered.
+Sets are faster for look up as the search uses hash lookup.

+listA = [1,1,2,2,3,3,4,5]
+setA = set(listA)
+setB = {1,1,2,2,3,3,4,5}

+print(setA)
+{1, 2, 3, 4, 5}

+print(setB)
+{1, 2, 3, 4, 5}

 ### Q3.
 Lambda Function

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> REPLACE THIS TEXT WITH YOUR RESPONSE

----
+Python lambda is used for inline or anonymous function to be applied rather than creating a whole new function and calling the function.
+Usually good when the function will not be reused, ie. one-time use.

+Example:

+cars = [
+    {"type": "Porsche", "doors": 2, "color": "black"},
+    {"type": "BMW", "doors": 4, "color": "blue"},
+    {"type": "Ferrari", "doors": 2, "color": "red"}]

+sorted(cars, key=lambda car: car['doors'])

 ### Q4.
 List Comprehension, Map &amp; Filter

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->> REPLACE THIS TEXT WITH YOUR RESPONSE

----
+List Comprehension is a way of transforming one list into another using some filter or map mechanism in one line.

+Examples:
+listA = range(1,11)
+listOdds = return_odd = [n for n in listA if n % 2 == 1]

+import numpy as np
+listA = np.arange(1.0,11.0)
+cube = lambda x: x ** 3
+listACubed = list(map(cube, listA))

+def sqr(x):
+   return x ** 2

+items_squared = map( sqr, items_list)

+xlist = [0, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 75,100]
+tens_list = list(filter(lambda x: x % 10 == 0, xlist))

 ### Complete the following problems by editing the files below: